 First, configure the pressure rule.

 Create a pressure rule.
-For more on this, refer to Creating a pressure rule.
+For more on this, refer to Create a pressure rule.

 In the General tab, select the Re-apply the rule at the start of personalization option.

 This option overrules the value defined in the Frequency field and automatically applies the rule during the personalization phase.
-For more on this, refer to Adjusting calculation frequency.
+For more on this, refer to Adjust calculation frequency.